Why the Tawny Owl?

 Later I added the tree image, as this was used in the green theme on PGV, a web based solution pre dating Webtrees.
 This image, along with the Tawny Owl

-go well together, and compliment each other in a wooded setting, that represents many Family trees yet to be found.
+go well together, and compliment each other in a wooded setting, that represents many Family trees and others yet to be found.
 What the Owl does not represent,

 is any indication I am a wise old man, or the site is a wise choice for Family research.
 I am an old man, but probably not wise enough,